 After the Pilot Study phase, test specifications were finalised and task types to be used in the Survey were agreed with the Commission, participating countries and other important stakeholders.

-A lengthy process of item writing, editing and cross-language vetting has been completed in preparation of pretesting October 2009.
-Schools in countries participating in the survey, as well as other selected educational institutions, will take the pretests.
-Following this, extensive analysis of the level and quality of test tasks and items will take place.
-Further editing of tasks will be carried out, with the best quality tasks being selected for the Field Trial.
+A lengthy process of item writing, editing and cross-language vetting was completed in preparation of pretesting in October 2009.
+Schools in countries participating in the survey, as well as other selected educational institutions, took the pretests.
+Following this, extensive analysis of the level and quality of test tasks and items took place.
+Further editing of tasks was carried out, with the best quality tasks being selected for the Field Trial.

-The Main Study in early 2011 will involve a sample of 71 schools from each participating country for each tested language.
-Schools and students will be sampled to ensure they are nationally representative of the target testing population.
+The Main Study in early 2011 involved a sample of 71 schools from each participating country for each tested language.
+Schools and students were sampled to ensure they were nationally representative of the target testing population.
 A more detailed account of the processes used can be found on the sampling page.

-For information on how the analysis and results will be used, see analysis and results and standard setting.
+For information on how the analysis and results are used, see analysis and results and standard setting.